martinthomson/tmi/draft-thomson-tmi.md

 It could be that the circumstances in each of these debates is different enough that there is no singular outcome.
 The complications resulting from large-scale deployments of great diversity might render a single clear outcome impossible for an established protocol.
-However, these cases demonstrate the potential value of having a set of guiding principles.

 # Proposed Principles

-The principles included in this section are intended for protocol designers.
-Adherence to these principles is desirable, especially for new protocols.
-For existing protocols, it is likely that deployment of changes to more closely follow this principles is difficult, but that does not mean that the cost is not worthwhile.

-Even where the particulars of a case suggest a contradictory outcome, consideration of these principles can inform the decision-making process.

-Intermediaries are protocol participants.
-Protocol designs need to consider the potential for inclusion of intermediaries as protocol participants, what functions each partipant contributes or depends on, and how the protocol ensures that limitations on participants are enforced.
+Many problems caused by intermediation are the result of intermediaries that are introduced without the involvement of protocol endpoints.
+Limiting the extent to which protocol designs depend on intermediaries makes the resulting system more robust.

+These principles are set out in three stages:

+1. Prefer designs without intermediaries ({{prefer-services}});
+2. Failing that, control which entities can intermediate the protocol ({{limit-participants}}); and
+3. Limit actions and information that are available to intermediaries ({{limit-capabilities}}).

+The use of technical mechanisms to ensure that these principles are enforced is necessary.
+It is expected that protocols will need to use cryptography for this.

+New protocols should identify what intermediation is anticipated and provide technical mechanisms to guarantee conformance.

 ## Prefer Services to Intermediaries {#prefer-services}

-Entities should not be made protocol participants without good cause.
+Protocols should prefer designs that do not involve additional participants, such as intermediaries.

-Designing protocols to use services rather than intermediaries ensures that the extent of the responsibilities of protocol participants is more clearly defined.
+Designing protocols to use services rather than intermediaries ensures that responsibilities of protocol participants are clearly defined.
 Where functions can provided by means other than intermediation, the design should prefer that alternative.

 If there is a need for information, defining a means for querying a service for that information is preferable to adding an intermediary.
 Similarly, direct